Jazz Transcriptions

 [more coming soon]

-Jonathan Kreisberg Guitar Five Bucks a Bungalow Transcribed by Kyle Bryant
+Jonathan Kreisberg Five Bucks a Bungalow Transcribed by Kyle Bryant

-Wes Montgomery Guitar Here‘s That Rainy Day Beautiful lines
+Wes Montgomery Here‘s That Rainy Day Beautiful lines

-Joe Pass Guitar Have You Met Miss Jones?
+Joe Pass Have You Met Miss Jones?
 From the Chops recording.
 Transcribed by Andy Bell.

-Joe Pass Guitar All the Things You Are 1 simple first chorus
+Joe Pass All the Things You Are 1 simple first chorus

-John Scofield Guitar Sancticity [article: complete solo at the end] From live recording with Jim Hall.
+John Scofield Sancticity: Article From live recording with Jim Hall.
 Contrafact on “Stompin‘ at the Savoy”

-Clint Strong Guitar After You‘ve Gone Great vocabulary.
+Clint Strong After You‘ve Gone Great vocabulary.
 Live TV solo begins c. :34

 PIANO